AbsoluteRivers/Farm-Game-DevLog/devlog.md

   *Tip: If NavigationRegion exceeds the grouped tilemap, NavigationArea will merge to (0,0).
 Align the NavigationRegion along the necessary tile edges to prevent this from happening*

+## Day 7 (6/3/2025)

+### Progress
+  - Learned UI integration for tools panel
+  - Learned StyleClasses/StyleResources to make different styles for the same type of control control
+    *Tip: this makes different styles for a button or panel*
+    *Error: unable to find region tab on NewAtlasTexture to edit region*
+    *Fix: Somehow worked out, it fixed itself when the NewAtlasTexture was reloaded*
+    *Note: will apply different UI type later on*
+  -